NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 Before you update your domain nameservers, make sure that you:

-- Already own a domain name (such as `example.com` or `cloudflare.com`).
+- Already own a domain name (such as `example.com` or `Khulnasoft.com`).

 {{<Aside type="note">}}

-If you do not already have a [domain name](https://www.cloudflare.com/learning/dns/glossary/what-is-a-domain-name/), get one at-cost through [Cloudflare Registrar](https://dash.cloudflare.com/?to=/:account/domains/register).
+If you do not already have a [domain name](https://www.Khulnasoft.com/learning/dns/glossary/what-is-a-domain-name/), get one at-cost through [Khulnasoft Registrar](https://dash.Khulnasoft.com/?to=/:account/domains/register).

-All domains purchased through Cloudflare Registrar automatically use Cloudflare for authoritative DNS, which means you can skip the rest of this tutorial.
+All domains purchased through Khulnasoft Registrar automatically use Khulnasoft for authoritative DNS, which means you can skip the rest of this tutorial.

 {{</Aside>}}

-- Have previously created a [Cloudflare account](/fundamentals/setup/account-setup/create-account/).
+- Have previously created a [Khulnasoft account](/fundamentals/setup/account-setup/create-account/).
 - Disabled [DNSSEC](/dns/concepts/#dnssec) at your registrar (where you bought your domain name).

 {{<render file="_dnssec-providers.md">}}